badamiec3/readMeFile/README.md

 ## Testing

-Testing the functionality of the Service Class was done using Mockito. pytest is used to run unit tests on the app.
-These are designed to assert that if a certain function is run, the output should be a known value.
-Jenkins produces console outputs (pictured below) that will inform the developer how many tests the code passed and which tests they failed.
+Testing the functionality of the service class was done using the testing framework Mockito.
+It allows for testing without establishing connections through using mock objects which return mock data.
+The integration tests on the controller class were conducted using MockMVC which supports Spring MVC.
+JUnit, an in-built test framework for Java applications, was used to run the tests.
+JUnit produces a report on the status and outcome of each test, detailing which were successful, which had errors, and showing any failure traces in a console.

-![pytestconsole][pytestconsole]
+![tests][tests]

-pytest also produces a coverage report to show how much of the code in the app has been successfully tested.
-Jenkins automatically moves this report to the 'templates' folder so that it can be navigated to in a browser, as shown in the picture below.
+JUnit also tracks the coverage of the tests to show the percentage of the code in the application which has been tested.
+The aim for this project was 80% coverage, and in reality 97.5% was achieved as shown below.

 ![coverage][coverage]